 1. Visualization method

 In this method, a visualization technique is used to identify the outliers in the dataset.
-Boxplot and scatterplot are the two methods that are used to identify the outliers.
+Boxplot and scatterplot are the two methods that are used to identify outliers.
 Box plot is used for univariate analysis while scatterplot is used for multivariate analysis.

 Boxplot is a graphical method of displaying numerical data based on a five-number summary namely: